igolwb/hotel_brasileiro/README.md

-quando for fazer um commit apague a pasta do node modules, quando for baixar o projeto digite  "npm install" no cmd enquantoestiver na pasta do projeto
+quando for fazer um commit não inclua a pasta do node modules, quando for baixar o projeto digite  "npm install" no cmd enquanto estiver na pasta do projeto